PhotoDay/custom-err-msg/README.md

 Sometimes generated error messages don't make sense.

-    validates_acceptance_of :accepted_terms, :message => 'Please accept the terms of service'
+    validates_acceptance_of :accepted_terms, message: 'Please accept the terms of service'

 This generates the error message: